SQL: Relational Database Design for Enterprise

 Normalization ensures data integrity.
 We ensure your database will be designed properly following best practices and at minimum meet the 3rd normal form.
 A good database architect understands the rules of normalization and knows the proper time to apply standards.

 A well-designed enterprise system will have a system object model that is mirrored in the database design.
 In a high-level flowchart, the objects that populate your system are stored in persistent memory via your SQL database.
 The database level should follow and enforce the same data-type requirements as your objects.

 Design Documentation and Planning

-We create high-level and detailed technical specification documents that fully describe your applications data.
-The core of a solid software application is the database, it must be completely thought out, diagrammed, modeled and sanity-checked before development begins.
+We create high-level and detailed technical specification documents that fully describe your application data.
+The core of a solid software application is the database, it must be completely thought out, charted, modeled, and sanity-checked before development begins.